Typing European Portuguese Accents (with any Keyboard)

 Windows

-This is where I must ask you to not shoot the messenger… unfortunately, there are tedious shortcuts for every combination of vowels and accents, which require 5 key presses each.
-Sorry.
+This is where I must ask you to not shoot the messenger… unfortunately, there are tedious shortcuts for every combination of vowels and accents.

 (It might be worth checking out some third-party solutions, or perhaps getting used to a Portuguese keyboard configuration).